Visible vs. Verizon prepaid: Which carrier should you get?

 RoamingNoYes

-Streamers should keep in mind that both carriers restrict video streaming quality to 480p.
-This is fine for many people, but if you watch a lot of gaming content, you might be more sensitive to the lack of a 720p 60 FPS option on YouTube.
-Many video streaming services also offer downloads, so with some patience, you can still watch HD videos.
+Those who love streaming movies and TV shows on the go should keep in mind that both these carriers restrict video streaming quality to SD (480p).
+This is likely going to be fine for most users but if you watch a lot of (gaming) content, you might be more sensitive to the lack of a HD (720p) 60 FPS streaming option on YouTube.
+Many video streaming services also offer downloads so with some patience, you can still watch better quality videos.

-Visible vs. Verizon Prepaid: Is the coverage really the same?
+Visible vs. Verizon Prepaid: Is coverage really the same?

 Visible speed test LTE on a Galaxy S20+